LoyolaChicagoBooks/introcs-csharp/rst/whileinteractive.rst

 In particular you get an infinite loop if you fail to get new input from the user at the end of the loop.
 The condition uses the bad original choice forever.
-Here is the mistaken version, from example  ``input_in_range2_bad.cs``:
+Here is the loop in the mistaken version, from example  ``input_in_range2_bad.cs``:

 .. literalinclude:: ../examples/input_in_range2_bad.cs
    :start-after: chunk
    :end-before: chunk

-You can run it.
+You can run the program.
 Remember :kbd:`Ctrl-C` !
 There are two tests in ``Main``.
 If you give a legal answer immediately in the first test, it works fine (never getting into the loop body).
 If you